awsdocs/aws-secrets-manager-docs/doc_source/tutorials_rotation-single.md

 Rather than creating these resources through the console, for this tutorial you use AWS CloudFormation with a provided template to create a CloudFormation stack\.
 For more information about CloudFormation and templates, see [AWS CloudFormation concepts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html)\.

 **To get the CloudFormation template**
-+ Go to [Create a Secrets Manager secret for an Amazon RDS MySQL DB instance with AWS CloudFormation](cfn-example_RDSsecret_no-rotation.md), and save the code to a new file\.
++ Go to [Create an AWS Secrets Manager secret for an Amazon RDS MySQL DB instance with AWS CloudFormation](cfn-example_RDSsecret_no-rotation.md), and save the code to a new file\.
 You can use either JSON or YAML\.

 **To create the stack from the template**